20 Chic Backyard Ideas to Prep Your Space for Summer

 The birds are chirping.
 The sun is out.
-And, yes, we’ll be in our homes for the foreseeable future.
-But that doesn’t have to mean missing out on the best summer has to offer, like backyard barbeques, replenishing our vitamin D (with a spicy margarita in hand) and yard games galore.
-It’s just about prepping your space—no matter how big or small— for the sunny days ahead.
+And, yes, we’ll likely continue to spend more time at home than ever before.
+But that doesn’t have to mean missing out on the best summer has to offer, like backyard barbeques, replenishing our vitamin D (with a spicy margarita in hand) and yard games.
+It’s just about prepping your space—no matter how big or small—for the sunny days ahead.

 1. Set Up an Outdoor Dining Area